LoweLundin/Monte_Carlo_Pricing_of_Barrier_Option_/README.md

 * runMethods.m , with desired parameters to compute price of option.
 * plotMethods.m , to plot estimated price and error of option as a function of timesteps/simulations
 * deltaMC.m , to compute delta of option.
-Compare to slide 8 in presentation $\Delta$
+Compare to slide 8 in presentation $\gamma$

 ## Related information